dekkit/Modern-Classic-Aussie-3D-Joystick/README.md

 No one has yet attempted to design a completely new joystick that captures in part the 'look and feel' of these aussie joysticks using a combination of commonly available arcade parts (shafts, smaller ball-tops) and custom 3d printable shapes which will hopefully help bring them back to life for others to try out and compare :)

+This project would have not been made possible without the excellent 3d design, scanning, printing (... so so much printing), guidence and support provided by cm_au to help bring the initial solution ideas and hand-drawings to life!

 **More soon**
 The first few 3d prints are now being tested, with photos to be posted soon.